galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >
 > The distance between each pair of samples in the MDS plot is calculated as the leading fold change, defined as the root-mean-square of the largest 500 log2-fold changes between that pair of samples.
 Replicate samples from the same group cluster together in the plot, while samples from different groups form separate clusters.
 This indicates that the differences between groups are larger than those within groups, i.e., differential expression is greater than the variance and can be detected.
 In the MDS plot, the distance between basal samples on the left and luminal cells on the right is about 6 units, corresponding to a leading fold change of about 64-fold (2^6 = 64) between basal and luminal.
 The expression differences between virgin, pregnant and lactating are greater for luminal cells than for basal.
 >
 > Clustering in the MDS plot can be used to motivate changes to the analysis in light of potential batch effects.
 For example, imagine that the first replicate of each group was prepared at a separate time from the second replicate.
-If the MDS plot showed separation of samples by time, it might be worthwhile including time in the downstream analysis to account for the time-based effect.
+If the MDS plot showed separation of samples by time, it might be worthwhile including time as an additional factor in the differential expression analysis, to account for the time-based effect.
 {: .details}

 > ### {% icon question %} Question